 In March 2016, we added 3 new easy-to-use loan calculations to the MODsolar Platform: a simple loan, a loan with a delayed start to the payments, and a loan with interest-only payments during an initial period.

 Later, we added (to each of these loan types) the option to finance the “year 1 incentives” (notably the FITC — federal income tax credit — but also any incentive that is realized in the first year after installation).

 This week we added yet another enhancement.
-When the year 1 incentives are financed (i.e., included in the loan principal, and therefore impacting the monthly payments and the amount of interest that is paid), it is possible to specify a month in which the consumer will make a “balloon payment” equal to the amount of the year 1 incentives, after which the loan is re-amortized based on the remaining principal balance due.
+When the Year One incentives are financed (i.e., included in the loan principal, and therefore impacting the monthly payments and the amount of interest that is paid), it is possible to specify a month in which the consumer will make a “balloon payment” equal to the amount of the Year One incentives, after which the loan is re-amortized based on the remaining principal balance due.

 With these new loan types, and the new options to finance the FITC and re-amortize, it is possible to model a variety of financing products that are available for residential and commercial solar projects.

 If you have any questions, feel free to contact MODsolar Client Services.
 And, if you have a need to model any other types of financing, let us know — we are always looking for ways to improve the Platform!